Meet Steve Murphy

 Why/how did you choose a career in radio?

 It wasn’t a traditional road to a radio career for me.
 I wanted to be a high school choral teacher (my inspiration was Mr. Richard Berberian of Barnstable High School in the late ‘70s) and went to college to become one, but I was bitten by the broadcasting bug earlier.
 Two of my radio idols were Jon Wetterlow (radio voice of the original Cape Cod Cubs hockey team) and Dave Read (current weather forecaster for Cape Cod Broadcasting).
 I loved listening to those guys and dreamed of doing the jobs they did.
 I had the pleasure of working with both Jon and Dave in the early 1990s at WQRC, and I learned a lot about radio from both of them.

 WFCC was my first professional radio job back in 1988.
-Prior to that, I did radio at Westfield State University, playing everything from classical to alternative rock music.
+Prior to that, I did radio at Westfield State College, playing everything from classical to alternative rock music.
 How did this parlay into a professional career?
 I sang in a concert with the Chatham Chorale in 1988, and met Janice Gray, program director of the then-brand new WFCC, after the performance.
 She heard my speaking voice and we struck up a conversation.
 She asked me if I knew about classical music.
 I said, “I studied music in college,” and she asked me if I did radio.
 I said, “Ayuh” (in my fake Pepperidge Farm-style downeast Maine accent).
 She offered me a job right then and there.
-Radio has been my love and passion (and a career), now in my 25th silver anniversary year.
+Radio has been my love and passion (and a career).

 What do you like best about your job?